-An owner of a recent purchased preowned vehicle had wanted to get his vehicle serviced as he wished to find out what repairs were needed for his car.
+An owner of a recent purchased preowned vehicle had wanted to get his vehicle serviced.

 The vehicle’s mileage reading was close to 35k.
-However, when the owner retrieved his service booklet, it came as a surprise when the last service recorded a year ago was 137k+.
+However, when he retrieved his service booklet, it came as a surprise when the last service recorded a year ago was 137k+.

 Why odometer reading should not be your sole consideration

 The meter reading has always been a way for evaluating one’s car purchase.

 The above incorrect odometer reading makes it hard for the maintenance shop to explain whenever the pre-owned vehicle was not performing the way it should.

 Vehicle manufacturer maintenance schedules are tied to the actual mileage travelled.
 But at times the faults developed are not consistent with the reading display.